IoB Middleware

 Overview

-IoB Middleware aims to develop technology that will enable direct sharing of information extracted from brain activity, to computers or other brains.
-Specifically, we will create AI methods capable of extracting sensory and thought information from brain activity, develop mathematical theory to enable the sharing of the extracted information, and verify the technology through animal experiments.
+IoB Middleware aims to develop technology that directly shares information extracted from brain activity, from the brain to a computer or between brains.
+Specifically, we will develop new AI systems capable of extracting sensory and thought information from brain activity, build mathematical theory to enable the sharing of the extracted information, and test the technology through animal experiments.

-To make direct brain-to-brain communication possible, it is essential to have the technology to decipher the neural codes used in individual brains, and the technology to transmit the deciphered codes from brain to brain.
-However, the neural code used by the brain is likely to be different between each of us, and the task of translating the code between multiple brains is necessary.
-In addition, using devices based on brain activity also requires translating the code between the brain and the device.
-Information translation technology between different systems is one of the core technologies for the success of this project, and the main goal of this research item is to develop the mathematical theory for its construction, and engineer its implementation.
+To make direct brain-to-brain communication possible, it is essential to have the technology to decipher the neural codes used in individual brains and the technology to transmit the deciphered codes from brain to brain.
+However, the neural codes used by the brain are likely to be different between individuals, and the task of translating the codes between multiple brains is necessary.
+In addition, operating devices based on brain activity also requires code translations between the brain and the device.
+Information translation technology between different systems is one of the core technologies for the success of this project, and the main goal of this research item is to develop the mathematical theory for its construction and achieve its engineering implementation.

 Member